Homemade Honey Buns

 Instructions

-• While the dough is rising, make the cinnamon sugar.
-In a small bowl, whisk to combine the cinnamon and sugar.
+• While the dough is rising, whisk to combine the cinnamon and sugar in a small bowl.
+Set aside.

 • Once the dough has risen, turn it out onto a lightly floured, clean surface.
-Roll the dough out to 12โ€ long and 8โ€ wide.
-Dust with the cinnamon sugar mixture and gently press into the dough.
+Roll the dough out to a 12โ€ long and 8โ€ wide rectangle.
+Dust with the cinnamon sugar mixture leaving a clean edge (you can cover the edge with parchment if needed) and gently press into the dough.

 Notes